1 – Introduction and Clue #1

 Evidently, during the course of the invasion (this “overspreading of abominations“), one of these abominable weapons enters the “holy place” in Jerusalem.
 This explains why the singular form is used in other passages (Daniel 11:31, Matthew 24:15, Mark 13:14), referring to the abomination when it enters the “holy place”, while here the plural form is used for referring to the big invasion force.

 These verses in the Old Testament confirm what we learned in Matthew 24:15, Mark 13:14, Luke 21:20: the single “abomination of desolation” is only one of many instruments of war used to carry out the invasion and destruction of Jerusalem.
 And we can easily imagine how this will take place.
 An invasion of tanks, planes, and missiles enters the city of Jerusalem; but only one of them happens to enter the “holy place”.
-(And as it barges its way in, it immediately transforms from secular abomination into a religious one.)
+(And as it barges its way in, it quickly transforms from secular abomination into a religious one.)

 Note: The word “it” in the phrase “he shall make it desolate” is not there in the original Hebrew but was added by the translators.
 So what exactly shall the Antichrist “make desolate”?
 In the previous verse, “the city and the sanctuary” were destroyed, and the same theme carries over into this verse 26.
 The ancient invasion of Jerusalem and the temple by the Romans in verse 26 telescopes into (or pre-figures) the modern invasion of Jerusalem by the Antichrist in verse 27.
 So the “it” should refer again to “the city and the sanctuary”.